IHNA warmly encourages Aboriginal and Torres Strait Islander students to study with us, fostering an

 IHNA Admission Requirements

-18 years of age and above at the time of commencement of the course
+18 years and above at course commencement

 Credit Transfer may be awarded for previous studies or prior experience